-The selections available for the TYPEs are "On" for preset, "Off" for off only action, "Latching" for Non-dim and "Ramping" for dimmed SEQUEL channel buttons, "Master Raise" for dim up of all SEQUEL channel buttons on this station, "Master Lower" for dim down of all SEQUEL channel buttons on this station, "Ramp Up" for dim up only, "Ramp Down" for dim down only, "Maintained" for screen control, "Alternate" for On/Off toggle, and "DISABLED" to eliminate the ability of the controller to recognize this input.
+- The selections available for the TYPEs are "Un" for preset, "Uff" for off only action, "Latching" for Non-dim and "Ramping" for dimmed SEQUEL channel buttons, "Master Raise" for dim up of all SEQUEL channel buttons on this station, "Master Lower" for dim down of all SEQUEL channel buttons on this station, "Ramp Up" for dim up only, "Ramp Down" for dim down only, "Maintained" for screen control, "Alternate" for On/Off toggle, and "DISABLED" to eliminate the ability of the controller to recognize this input. - See page 25 and 26 for additional information on these items.